luslab/oz-bulk-rnaseq/E. IGV.md

 Convert BAM > BigWig file using BED tools & BED graph.
 Can then import the BigWig file into IGV.
 STAR creates a wiggle track (raw bigwig file).
-These are smaller files and stop IGV crashing.
 They only show the coverage and not the individual reads.
+They are binary formatted and so a much smaller files - prevents IGV crashing.

 https://software.broadinstitute.org/software/igv/bigwig
 https://github.com/YangLab/bamTobw

-Create a text file of all BAM files to run- 1 per line.
+1. Create a text file of all BAM files to run- 1 per line.
 Save in relevant directory.
-`bamTobw.sh -b bam_list.txt`
+2. Then run bamTobw.sh command (installed in PATH) `bamTobw.sh -b bam_list.txt`

 ## Run IGV